AdamKyle/flare/resources/info/quests/section-2.md

 If the NPC is not on the surface, like this one, we give you the details of EXACTLY how to reach this NPC.

 The best way to complete the "how to access" section, is to read from the top down, but start bottom up.
-So for example, your first thing to do is kill Labyrinth Fiend, to get the Key of Labyrinth, which lets you traverse to Labyrinth.
+So for example, your first thing to do is kill Labyrinth Fiend, to get the Key of Labyrinth, which let's you traverse to Labyrinth.

 Now you have to complete a quest called Light the way, if you look the modal image above, you see this quest is Under Map the Unseen, which requires you to complete
 Hunting Expedition.
 See how they are all connected?